kvakvs/gluonvm1/README.md

 ## emulator/

 C++ implementation of minimalistic BEAM virtual machine.
-Has simple configurable feature settings in `include/g_defs.h` (like distribution, float, bignum support etc).
+Has simple configurable feature settings in `include/g_FEATURES.h` (like distribution, float, bignum support etc).

 Requires CMake, Clang (probably will work with GCC too?).

-Run `make` in project directory, run `make` in codegen/, then run `make` in emulator/ directory. `CMakeLists.txt` work with QtCreator as IDE not to mention cmake supporting host of other IDEs.
+Run `make` in emulator/ directory. `CMakeLists.txt` work with QtCreator as IDE not to mention cmake supporting host of other IDEs.

 # Features (Done)

-* Simple scheduler (no process scheduling done yet, but algorithms are in place)
-* Processes (just one but work in progress)
-* Process heaps and stack (GC is TODO)
+* Processes, heaps and stack (no GC yet)
+* Simple scheduler
+* Messages
-* Some BIFs
+* Some BIFs (amount of them growing)
 * Some opcodes (can run sequential Erlang)

 # TODO

 * Reductions and scheduling
-* Messages
 * Simple GC
 * Binaries
 * Floats maybe?